 In 2004, the concept of Network PKU was expanded to become an interactive conference sponsored by Applied Nutrition and hosted by the IMD clinic at The Children's Hospital on the campus of Johnson & Wales University.
 The weekend featured a variety of interactive culinary and educational workshops designed to improve low protein cooking skills, increase knowledge about PKU treatment and allow attendees to share experiences of living on a PKU diet.

 The overwhelming success of the 2004 event led to additional conferences in 2006, 2009 and 2011.
 The Network PKU Conferences have drawn attendees from all over the United States, Canada and Europe.
 Click here for a video regarding the 2011 Network PKU conference.

-In 2013 Biomarin and the IMD Nutrition Dept. at Children’s Hospital Colorado sponsored the first regional meeting with Le Cordon Bleu in Boston with another one planned in 2014 in Atlanta.
-These regional events allow local families the opportunity to experience Network PKU.
+In 2013 Biomarin and the IMD Nutrition Dept. at Children’s Hospital Colorado sponsored the first regional meeting with Le Cordon Bleu in Boston, 2014 in Atlanta, and 2015 in Seattle.
+These regional events allowed local families the opportunity to experience Network PKU.

 What is Metabolic University?

 With the implementation of expanded newborn screening and other advances in the field of metabolics, the need for healthcare professionals trained in the field of inborn errors in metabolism has increased.
 Diagnosis and management of these diseases requires an interdisciplinary approach.
 Dietitians, Nurses, Genetic Counselors and Physicians play critical roles in the care of these patients.
 Metabolic University is targeted to professionals who are new to the field or need a refresher course in the nutrition management of inborn errors.